Danny Fox: Nottingham Forest

 Ahead of the 2016–17 season, Fox signed a one-year contract extension with the club on 25 July 2016.
 Because of his red card against MK Dons in the last game of the season, Fox had to serve a three match ban.
 Fox made his return from suspension from the first team, where he made his first start and played 90 minutes, in a 1–0 loss against Brentford on 16 August 2016.

 Wigan Athletic

 On 29 January 2019, Fox joined Championship team Wigan Athletic for an undisclosed fee, reported to be around £300,000.

 On 11 September 2020 he came back to Wigan Athletic with a short-term deal.

 East Bengal Club

-On 19 October 2020 Fox signed with East Bengal managed by Robbie Fowler to play in the 2020-2021 Indian Super League.
+On 19 October 2020 Fox signed with East Bengal, managed by Robbie Fowler ahead of the 2020–21 Indian Super League season.

-Following his release from East Bengal Fox retired from football.
+Following his release from East Bengal, Fox retired from football.

+Winsford Town

+In July 2023, Fox came out of retirement and signed for Winsford Town.

 International career

 Fox, alongside Dann, was called up to the England under-21 squad for the match against Poland on 25 March 2008 and was selected in the starting 11.
 Fox and Dann were once again called–up for the England U21 squad in May 2008, but did not play, due to injury.
 In early 2009, Fox was called–up by England U21 for the third running, but did not play, due to the similar circumstances he had before.

 He declared himself available to play for Scotland through his grandfather.
 Fox was selected for Scotland's friendly against Japan in October 2009, but had to withdraw due to an injury sustained while playing for Celtic.
 Fox finally made his debut for Scotland in a 3–0 defeat to Wales in November 2009.
 He did not feature for Scotland again until August 2012, when he was recalled by Craig Levein for a friendly against Australia.
 He played 69 minutes and was involved in two goals scored by Scotland in a 3–1 victory.
 He also played in Scotland's loss against Wales on 12 October 2012 at left back.